Scuhf-git/config/README.md

 To facilitate this this repo is pulled into GameStaticFiles/config/ by TGS at the end of every round(via a helper EventScript).

 For players: You can make PRs here, but it is recommended to DM Zirok#7684 first.

+If you need to add a new config file ideally make a commit with the base config file copied over from the repo & then commit your changes on top of that.